toptunes/Smile_Engine-Demo/README.md

-Smile Engine is a Full-stack PWA javascript that works with PHP (It is being developed.)
+Smile Engine is a Full-stack PWA javascript and works with PHP
 =======
 If you know basic PHP and HTML or Bootstrap you can make an application.
 Without knowing javascript